dblock/ruby-enum/README.md

 ```

-## Duplicate enumerator keys or duplicate values
+### Duplicate enumerator keys or duplicate values

 Defining duplicate enums will raise a `Ruby::Enum::Errors::DuplicateKeyError`.
 Moreover a duplicate
 value is not allowed.
-Defining a duplicate value will raise a `Ruby::Enum::Errors::DuplicateKeyError`.
+Defining a duplicate value will raise a `Ruby::Enum::Errors::DuplicateValueError`.
 The following declarations will both raise an exception:

 ```ruby